bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.2.0 =
+* New: Featured Images is now an Option on our Plugin
+* New: Handling of Post Meta, still under the hood but preparation for the next versions

 = 0.1.6 =
 * Fix: Prevent Carbon to Fatal error if trying to be included twice ([#50](https://github.com/bordoni/fakerpress/issues/50))